DeveloperAspire/developers-fact-card/README.md

   Welcome to Developer's Fact Card 🔭.
 This repository contains facts, motivation quotes, statement and many more

  that can aid a person life in his/her career as a developer.
-It also contains names of all those you wrote this
+It also contains the names of all those you wrote

- fact and their social media handles, so you get to connect to them.
+ this fact and their social media handles, so you get to connect to them.

  While this repository remains a fun and educative table for everyone in the Tech community, this repository is